learningd3/learningd3.github.io/_posts/2017-01-07-generative-art.md

 This effect was really great on its own.
 But it's not what I wanted for this piece.
 I didn't want an even grid of circles.
 I wanted it to look like a human placed the circles.

-I was really inspired by Mike Bostock's example of Mitchell's best candidate.
+I came across [Mike Bostock's](https://twitter.com/mbostock) example of [Mitchell's best candidate](https://bl.ocks.org/mbostock/d7bf3bd67d00ed79695b) in his article on [visualizing algorithms](https://bost.ocks.org/mike/algorithms/) and realized it would be the perfect fit for the task .
 This algorithm takes a number of random coordinates, and then chooses the best candidate based on whatever point is farthest from all the others.

-Using this algorithm, I was able to get my final result.
+Using this algorithm, and help from one of Mike's [examples](https://bl.ocks.org/mbostock/6224050) I was able to get my final result.

 <img class="fit" src="{{site.baseurl}}/assets/img/posts/generative-art/heart.gif" alt="Photo of Heart" />